philschmid/efsync/README.md

 aws_profile: efsync # aws iam profile with required permission configured in .aws/credentials
 aws_region: eu-central-1 # the aws region where the efs is running

-# pip packages configurations
+# pip dependencies configurations
 efs_pip_dir: lib # pip directory on ec2
-python_version: 3.8 # python version used for installing pip packages -> should be used as lambda runtime afterwads
+python_version: 3.8 # python version used for installing pip dependencies -> should be used as lambda runtime afterwads
-requirements: requirements.txt # path + file to requirements.txt which holds the installable pip packages
+requirements: requirements.txt # path + file to requirements.txt which holds the installable pip dependencies

 # s3 config
 s3_bucket: my-bucket-with-files # s3 bucket name from files should be downloaded